khomotso-gojela/khomotso-gojela/README.md

 Welcome to my GitHub profile!
 I'm a passionate and results-driven junior software engineer with a solid foundation in computer science and a recent graduate from Codespace Academy.
 I am dedicated to continuous learning and thrive in collaborative environments where I can contribute my skills and creativity to solve real-world problems.

 ## 🛠️ Skills
-Languages: Python, Javascript, HTML, CSS
+Languages: Python, Javascript, HTML, CSS<br>
-Web Development: ReactJS, NodeJS
+Web Development: ReactJS, NodeJS<br>
-Databases: MongoDB, MySQL
+Databases: MongoDB, MySQL<br>
-Version Control: Git, Github
+Version Control: Git, Github<br>

 <!-- ## 🚀 Projects
 ### Project 1: [Project Name]